tadeankur/kotlin-class/src/main/java/exercise4/Classes.md

 ### Exercise 2

-By default all the classes are final in kotlin
+By default, all the classes are final in kotlin

 1. Create a base class for inheritance
 2. Create a derived class which is inhertied from base class and override the method